NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • at the state level, they have to let people in the courts.

 I even had a circumstance in which my client didn't agree to appear by phone or video.
-My client was ready to be sentenced.
-He didn't want to continue with the case anymore.
+He was ready to be sentenced and didn't want to continue with the case anymore.

 As a result, the judge continued the case on their own because we wouldn't agree to appear on video or WebEx.

 Consequently, that has triggered a lot of issues.
-You are not able to do what you normally would in a federal case because of the inability to get access.
+You are not able to do what you normally would in a federal case because you cannot get access.
 Yet, at the same time, the prosecutors are still filing cases at the federal level.
 It's a real mess.
 I hope they are able to sort it out as we move into 2021.

 Would You Advise Clients To Continue Their Cases Until The Federal Courts Reopen?